nordic-institute/X-Road-development/WORKFLOW.md

 repository.
 The NIIS Members may choose to work directly in the `nordic-institute/X-Road` main repository or in their own forked repository.
 X-Road community members work in their own forked repositories.
-In this document the NIIS Members and their contractors, and X-Road community members are called Contributors.
+In this document Contributors includes both the NIIS Members and their contractors, and X-Road community members.

 The main forks at the time being are `vrk-kpa/X-Road` and `ria-ee/X-Road`.
 [Semantic versioning](http://semver.org/) scheme is used for software versions.